netdata/netdata/collectors/plugins.d/README.md

 -    `FLUSH` - ignore the last collected values
 -    `DISABLE` - disable this plugin
 -    `FUNCTION` - define functions
+-    `FUNCTION_PROGRESS` - report the progress of a function execution
 -    `FUNCTION_RESULT_BEGIN` - to initiate the transmission of function results
 -    `FUNCTION_RESULT_END` - to end the transmission of function results